HimajaYerra/MapReduce/README.md

   KEY-IN : <TEXT>
   VALUE-IN : <TEXT>
-  KEY-OUT : <TEXT> It has the unique article names VALUE-OUT : <TEXT> It as the Revision ID replaced by page rank score from 1st iteration aappended with all outlinks again seperated by " ".
+  KEY-OUT : <TEXT> It has the unique article names VALUE-OUT : <TEXT> It as the Revision ID replaced by page rank score from 1st iteration appended with all outlinks again seperated by " ".
 We still retain the :at the start of page rank score.

   # Job 3:

-  This is used to obtain the output in the format specifiedin coursework.
+  This is used to obtain the output in the format specified in coursework.
 There is only mapper here.

    Also here, a FileInputFormat with an existing LineRecordReader is specified as the data in file is in KEY-VALUE format.
   Mapper: